-1. INTRODUCTION
+1. Introduction

 Rapid advancements in information and communication technologies have enabled educational institutions, organizations and government agencies to use new forms of training to enhance performance, learning and instruction.
-Webinars, and interactive web-conferences are common training tools currently used to share knowledge, facilitate communication and collaboration among students and instructors, employers and employees and specialist in different locations.
+Webinars, web conferencing, and online interactive workshops are common training tools currently used to disseminate knowledge, facilitate collaboration and communication, and enhance performance among students and instructors, employers and employees and specialist in dispersed locations.

-Results of several studies have shown that webinars, web conferences, and streaming media have several benefits.
-For example, in-service teachers from primary, secondary and vocational schools and science and art centers in Turkey, who participated in online in-service education and training (INSET) activities reported that those activities helped them overcome time and place dependency, resolved accommodation and transportation issues, and used resources more effectively (Kokoc, Ozlu, Cimer & Karal, 2011).
-Similarly, Forrester (2009) indicated that web-conferencing platforms help educators in different countries collaborate in real time.
-All that teachers, school counselors, and administrators need is to put their headsets on, align their time zone, and log on to meet and learn from international educators.
-Thus, web-conferences and webinars are a cost-efficient way to train students, teachers and employees (Wolf, 2006).
-There is no need to pay facility expenses and hire qualified professors.
+Results of several studies have shown that webinars, web conferences, online training workshops and streaming media have several benefits.
+For example, in-service teachers from primary, secondary and vocational schools and science and art centers in Turkey, who participated in online in-service education and training (INSET) activities reported that those activities helped them overcome time and place dependency, resolve accommodation and transportation issues and use resources more effectively (Kokoc, Ozlu, Cimer & Karal, 2011).
+Similarly, Forrester (2009) indicated that Web conferencing tools help educators from around the world collaborate in real time.
+Teachers, school counselors, and administrators need only to put their headsets on, check the time zone, and log on to meet and learn from educators across the globe.
+Thus, web conferencing, online training and webinars are a cost-efficient way to train students, teachers and employees (Wolf, 2006).
+There is no need to pay facility expenses and to hire qualified professors.
 Busy professionals not willing to travel to a physical classroom make the decision to provide the cost-effective infrastructure of online learning (Bandy (2010).

-In addition, web-conferencing enables instant sharing and access of multimedia-supported lectures, question-and-answer sessions, voice and video group work, and archived resource materials-- all in a geo-distributed mode (Foreman & Jenkins, 2005).
-Streaming video and audio play an important role in delivering course materials to online students and bring courses alive by allowing students to use their visual and auditory senses to learn highly complex concepts and difficult procedures (Hartsell and Yuen, 2006).
+In addition, web conferencing enables instant sharing and access of multimedia-supported lectures, question-and-answer sessions, voice and video group work and archived resource materials- all in a geodistributed mode (Foreman & Jenkins, 2005).
+Streaming video and audio play an important role in delivering course materials to online learners and bring courses alive by allowing them to use their visual and auditory senses to learn complex concepts and difficult procedures (Hartsell & Yuen, 2006)..

-In a study by Montgomery (2009), embedding a librarian in a course enhanced student learning by connecting students with reliable resources, providing instruction via online webinars, giving them an interactive learning experience, and using webinars as a way to be where users and resources are.
+In a study by (Montgomery, 2009), embedding a librarian in a course enhanced student learning by connecting students with reliable resources, providing instruction via online webinars, giving them an interactive learning experience, and using webinars as a way to be where users and resources are.

-Moreover, web-conferencing is an effective tool for creating constructivist learning environments that enable adult learners to engage in a continuous, collaborative process of building and sharing knowledge and understanding (Curran, Kirby, Parsons and Lockyer (2003).
-In New Zealand, the University of Waikato used web-based computer conferencing to support student knowledge construction and collaborative group work (Johnson, Bishop, Holt, Stirling, and Zane, 2001).
-In rural areas, it promoted knowledge construction and sharing among student participants.
-The integration of web-conferencing in program and course components proved to be a useful "survival tool" for rural special educators, as it helped them overcome geographic barriers and professional isolation (Chapman and Knapczyk, 2003).
+Moreover, web conferencing is an effective modality for facilitating constructivist learning environments that enable adult learners to engage in a continuous, collaborative process of building and reshaping knowledge and understanding (Curran, Kirby, Parsons & Lockyer (2003).
+In New Zealand, the University of Waikato used webbased computer conferencing to support student knowledge construction and collaborative group work (Johnson, Bishop, Holt, Stirling, & Zane, 2001).
+In rural areas, it promoted shared knowledge construction among student participants.
+The integration of web conferencing in program and course components proved to be a useful "survival tool" for rural special educators, overcoming barriers of geographic and professional isolation (Chapman & Knapczyk, 2003).